WangYiXu92/LOPOSTER/README.md

 - Automatic visualization of orbital contribution matrix of a chemical bond
 - Automatic handling of results with spin polarization
 - Automatic plotting of IMOFE matrix
+- Automatic plotting of fatband and kspace COHP data
 - Parallelization supported for enhanced efficiency
 - Binary files available, no installation needed